oskariorg/sample-application/README.md

 #### Oskari frontend contrib

-These are unofficial bundles for Oskari created by the Oskari community.
+`oskari-frontend-contrib` repository contains unofficial bundles and applications for Oskari created by the Oskari community.
-If you want to use the contrib bundles, you should clone the contrib repo next to your application repository.
+If you want to use the contrib bundles, you should clone the contrib repo next to your application repository and take following steps:

 1. Clone the contrib repository: `git clone https://github.com/oskariorg/oskari-frontend-contrib.git`
 2. Go to `oskari-frontend-contrib` directory and run `npm install`.